 Tucson Gem and Mineral Show® run by the Tucson Gem and Mineral Society started it all.
 This group of brilliant and passionate rock hounds began buying, selling, and trading treasured finds from car trunks and truck beds in the parking lot of a local school back in 1955.
 Over the years the venues have changed but the Tucson Gem and Mineral Show®, now comfortably filling the Tucson Convention Center, is always the grand finale and pièce de résistance of the showcase.

 The bonus?
 Guests can look AND touch at the Junior Education Area designed to fascinate and educate kids of all ages.
 The Tucson Gem and Mineral Show® is at the Tucson Convention Center usually the last weekend of the show.
 There is an admission charge for the show at the Tucson Convention Center.
 The experience is worth every single penny and more.
 Plan to spend at least a few hours!

-During the Tucson Gem, Mineral, and Fossil Showcase, Tucson is literally bursting at the seams with things to do and visitors.
+During the Tucson Gem, Mineral, and Fossil Showcase, Tucson is literally bursting at the seams with things to do for visitors.

 If you plan to stay overnight, be sure to make reservations ahead of time as many hotels sell out!
 Similarly, dinner reservations are always a great idea too!